somebox/esp32-cyberclock/README.md

 - 7 circuit boards and three custom mounted sections, mounted to an aluminum frame, about 600mm wide
 - An ESP32 WROOM32 devkit board
 - custom power board PCB for the ESP32, which provides a DC high voltage rail, 5v, 3.3v, level shifting (74HCT125n) and various breakout headers
-- 6x 2.3" 7-segment displays
+- 6x 2.3" 7-segment displays (running at ~7v, 10-pin common anode modules)
-- each digit is mounted on a custom PCB with a TPIC6C596 driver IC (similar to standard "595" chips, but with much higher current handling) and current-limiting resistors for each LED
+- each digit is mounted on a custom PCB with a high-current LED driver chip and connected via JST cables in serial.
 - WS2812b 5050 LEDs are used for the circular effect (a common pbc, with 3d-printed mount), and the custom separator dot panels, all of which are mounted with hand-machined aluminum sections
 - An I2C ambient light meter, so the clock can adjust brightness automatically
 - A small OLED display shows the time, date, IP address, wifi strength and light level (lux)